Life Planning for Adolescents and Youths (LPAY)

 Youth Social Mobilisers sensitizing young people during Youth Engagement in Mushin LGA

-NURHI 2 collaborates with National Youth Service Corps (NYSC) to integrate life planning for adolescents and youth (LPAY) into existing HIV/AIDS Core Peer Educators Trainers (C-PET) structure in the three (3) intervention States as revealed in the Framework for NURHI 2 Engagement with NYSC.
+NURHI 2 also collaborated with the National Youth Service Corps to integrate LPAY into the existing HIV/AIDS core peer educator training in the three intervention states, as described in the Framework for NURHI 2 Engagement with National Youth Service Corps.

 NURHI 2 integrated life planning into radio and television programming.
 Radio serial dramas in each State included adolescent and youth characters and storylines, and the radio programmes featured vox pops and testimonies from adolescents and youth.
 NURHI 2 also produced radio and television spots featuring the popular Get it Together song and music video which carried messages on responsible sexuality and life planning.

 As social media was very popular with adolescents and youth in the three States, NURHI 2 and partner Devcoms linked young bloggers with family planning experts to provide correct answers to family planning questions on WhatsApp, Facebook, Twitter and Instagram.
 Through a platform dubbed #FPFriday, NURHI 2 reached an estimated 20 million people with reproductive health information.

 Phase 1 of NURHI was implemented in six cities (Federal Capital Territory, Ibadan, Ilorin, Kaduna, Benin and Zaria).
 According to the 2013 Nigeria Demographic and Health Survey, it contributed to significant increases in contraceptive prevalence in these cities.